 The per capita income in Somerville in 2010 was $20,560, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $82,240 for a family of four.
 However, Somerville contains both very wealthy and poor people as well.

 Somerville is a somewhat ethnically-diverse town.
 The people who call Somerville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Somerville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Somerville include German, English, Scottish, and Scandinavian.
+Important ancestries of people in Somerville include Irish, English, Scottish, and Scandinavian.

 The most common language spoken in Somerville is English.
 Other important languages spoken here include Other Indo-European and Spanish.